 There are a few ways to create accent lighting in a room.
 You can use track lighting, pendants, or sconces.
-But if you want to add some drama and save some money, consider using IC-rated LED downlights.
+But if you want to add drama and save money, consider using IC-rated LED downlights.
 Recessed lighting allows you to draw attention to an object by creating a soft glow around it.
 That’s why this is the ideal lighting solution for art exhibitions.

 - Reduced Energy Consumption